-1. Whilst there has been a significant improvement in the revenue budget over the past four years there remains some strong external pressures including, Covid-19, rising inflation and more recently the war in Ukraine, on the budget and particularly on staffing costs.
+1. Whilst there has been a significant improvement in the revenue budget over the past four years there remains some strong external pressures including rising inflation and more recently the war in Ukraine, on the budget and particularly on staffing costs.
 Failure to address this will result in an erosion of limited reserves which is not sustainable.

-- Continue to develop new income streams, monitor the viability of current services and maximise income from the SLA and other areas. - Ensure cost effective delivery of services, particularly in the light of new ways of working following the Covid-19 pandemic. - The Board has taken steps to reduce expenditure in future years by taking action during 2021 to reduce costs. - To monitor the impact of Covid-19 and the war in Ukraine on investments to ensure long term sustainability. - 2.
+- Continue to develop new income streams, monitor the viability of current services and maximise income from the SLA and other areas. - Ensure cost effective delivery of services, particularly in the light of new ways of working following the Covid-19 pandemic. - The Board has taken steps to reduce expenditure in future years by taking action during 2021 to reduce costs. - To monitor the investments to ensure long term sustainability. - 2.
 The national church has set a target to achieve zero carbon by 2030 and the Diocese of Oxford's target is to be zero carbon by 2035.
 Whilst we are fully committed to meeting these targets capital funding to achieve them is not yet aligned.
 Most of the schools' capital funding comes from the Department for Education whose target is to achieve zero carbon by 2050.